CLSK

 The Governance Sequence

-Before the rally, CleanSpark was busy restructuring its corporate plumbing.
-On March 3, shareholders voted on matters filed under Item 5.07 of an 8-K. Three weeks later, on March 24, the company filed another 8-K covering Items 3.03, 5.03, and 8.01, which in plain English means: material modification to the rights of security holders, amendments to the articles of incorporation or bylaws, and other events.
+Before the rally, CleanSpark was reworking its corporate structure.
+On March 3, shareholders voted on matters filed under Item 5.07 of an 8-K. Three weeks later, on March 24, the company filed another 8-K covering Items 3.03, 5.03, and 8.01.
+Translation: material modification to security holder rights, bylaws amendments, and other events.

 That filing trio is not routine housekeeping.
 Item 3.03 filings signal that something about what shareholders own has changed.
-Then around April 1, the other shoe: CleanSpark settled on a one-time special dividend and eliminated its quarterly dividend entirely.
-The quarterly payout is gone.
+Then around April 1, the other shoe dropped: CleanSpark issued a one-time special dividend and eliminated its quarterly dividend entirely.
+The recurring payout is gone.
 In its place, a single check and a company with more flexibility to deploy capital elsewhere.

 The Industry Backdrop Nobody Wants to Talk About

 Public bitcoin miners collectively sold a record 32,000 BTC in Q1 2026 as margins collapsed across the sector.
-That number deserves context: miners sell bitcoin to fund operations when the spread between mining cost and bitcoin price tightens.
-A record liquidation quarter means the industry as a whole is under stress.
+Context: miners sell bitcoin to fund operations when the spread between mining cost and bitcoin price tightens.
+A record liquidation quarter means the industry is under stress.

-CleanSpark's 53.1% gross margin looks healthy against that backdrop, but gross margin in mining is a moving target.
-It reflects bitcoin's price on the day you sell, not the structural economics of the operation.
-The negative $308M in free cash flow tells the cost story more honestly: whatever CleanSpark earns, it spends more than that building out capacity.
+CleanSpark's 53.1% gross margin looks healthy by comparison.
+But gross margin in mining is a moving target — it reflects bitcoin's price on the day you sell, not the structural economics of the operation.
+The negative $308M in free cash flow tells the cost story more honestly.
+Whatever CleanSpark earns, it spends more than that building out capacity.

 The Earnings Volatility Problem

 CleanSpark's quarterly earnings are a rollercoaster.
-The most recent quarter delivered EPS of negative $0.48 against estimates of $0.08.
-The quarter before that: $0.79 against estimates of $0.07.
+The most recent quarter: EPS of negative $0.48 against estimates of $0.08.
+The quarter before: $0.79 against estimates of $0.07.
 Before that: $0.16 against estimates of $0.54.
-There is no quarter in recent history where analysts came close to predicting what CleanSpark would report.
+Analysts have not come close to predicting what CleanSpark would report in any recent quarter.

-This is partly structural.
-Bitcoin miners' earnings are hostage to a commodity price that can move 20% in a week.
+Part of this is structural.
+Bitcoin miners' earnings swing with a commodity price that can move 20% in a week.
 But it also makes traditional valuation nearly impossible.
-Analysts are reportedly reworking their growth and valuation assumptions for the company, which is another way of saying: the old models don't work.
+Analysts are reportedly reworking their growth and valuation assumptions — another way of saying the old models broke.

 The 14% Rally in Context

 On the insider side, there's no panic signal.
 The last 90 days show zero open-market purchases and zero open-market sales.
 All executive share dispositions were tax-withholding events tied to option exercises from February.
 CEO S. Matthew Schultz's largest disposition was 95,095 shares at $9.25 on February 18, all for tax purposes.
 Multiple executives exercised options on February 13, including Schultz (236,650 shares), CFO Vecchiarelli (71,231 shares), and COO Monnig (45,660 shares).
-Exercising and holding, rather than exercising and selling, is the pattern here.
+They exercised and held, rather than exercised and sold.
+That's the pattern.

 What Changes the Picture

 At $3 billion in market cap on $790M in revenue, CleanSpark trades at roughly 3.8x sales.
 Analysts see 64% upside.
-The bull case rests on continued production growth, a bitcoin price recovery expanding margins, and the AI infrastructure pivot generating revenue from non-mining sources.
+The bull case: continued production growth, a bitcoin price recovery that expands margins, and AI infrastructure generating revenue from non-mining sources.

-The bear case is simpler: the company is free-cash-flow negative by $308M, just killed its dividend, and operates in a sector where peers are liquidating bitcoin at record rates to survive.
-The bylaws amendment and governance changes could mean anything from defensive positioning to preparation for a capital raise.
+The bear case is simpler.
+The company is free-cash-flow negative by $308M, just killed its dividend, and operates in a sector where peers are liquidating bitcoin at record rates to survive.
+The bylaws amendment and governance changes could signal anything from defensive positioning to preparation for a capital raise.

-What to watch: whether CleanSpark joins the record-pace BTC selling in Q2, whether the AI infrastructure narrative converts to disclosed revenue, and what the bylaws changes actually enable in practice.
-The next earnings report will land in a market that has no idea what to expect, which is exactly what makes it worth watching.
+What to watch: whether CleanSpark joins the record-pace BTC selling in Q2, whether the AI infrastructure narrative converts to disclosed revenue, and what the bylaws changes actually enable.
+The next earnings report will land in a market that has no idea what to expect — which is exactly what makes it worth watching.

 Run the free CleanSpark, Inc. deep-dive →